4d/4D-Mobile-App/README.md

 ## Dependencies

 This project has some dependencies on some other projects described bellow.

 > You could find also this information in ["building dependencies documentation"](Documentation/Building.md)

 ### for iOS

-#### iOS cli tools
+#### iOS command-line tools

 | Name  | Usefulness | Path | Integrated |
 |-|-|-|-|